frankmathewsajan/verdex/CORE_SERVICES_PLAN.md

 Recommendations:
 [Read each recommendation slowly]

-Thank you for using Verdex.
+Thank you for using EarthSmell.
 ```

 **Hindi:**